Complexlity/creative-art-marketplace/README.md

 ### [Rainbow Kit](https://www.rainbowkit.com/)

-This is a library offers a wid range of options to customize the components as well as interact with the blockchain.
+This library offers a wide range of options to customize the components as well as interact with the blockchain.
 For this challenge, I only made use of the connect wallet button which can be visible on the navigation bar

 ### [Formik](https://formik.org/) and [Yup](https://www.npmjs.com/package/yup)

-I used these two libraries together to create top notch form validation with descriptive errors to give feedback to the user.
+I used these two libraries together to create top-notch form validation with descriptive errors to give feedback to the user.

 ### Other Libraries